 Tesla has learned some important lessons about bringing new technology to the market regarding transforming the auto industry.
-If the company delivers what is promised in 2017 at the unveiling of the prototype, there is no question that the 2023 Tesla Roadster is the new benchmark in electric vehicles offering supercar level performance with everyday usability.
+If the company delivers what is promised in 2017 at the unveiling of the prototype, there is no question that the new Tesla Roadster is the new benchmark in electric vehicles offering supercar level performance with everyday usability.

 New Tesla Roadster FAQs